 Before the lock-in period ends, the bondholders can trade the bonds with others on the stock exchange.
 However, the bond issuer cannot repurchase the bonds.

+As you explore different avenues for maximizing your investment returns, selling bonds can be a strategic move.
 If you opt for this option, it indicates you are selling the bond, and there might be a capital gain.
+In this context, it’s worth noting that RBI is selling bonds, offering a unique opportunity for investors to engage with government securities in the current market..
 The capital gains are taxable under Section 112.
 If the bond is held for less than a year, it will fall under the short-term capital gain category and will be taxed as per individual income tax slab rates.
 If the bond is held for more than 1 year, it will be charged with long-term capital gain tax at 10%, excluding indexation benefit.

 How to Invest in Tax Free Bonds India?
 GoldenPi Introduces Simple 3-Step Policy.

-• Step 2: Select a bond.
-The availability of the best options on one platform makes evaluation and comparison easy.
+- Step 2: Select a bond.
+The availability of the right options on one platform makes evaluation and comparison easy.

 FAQs About Tax Free Bonds